POI-SIMEX for Conditionally Poisson Distributed Biomarkers from Tissue Histology: Conclusion

-Biologically, the finding that CD3+CD8+FOXP3+ T cells are associated with increased overall survival is intriguing.
-One might speculate that these FOXP3+ T cells mediate direct killing of tumor cells, as FOXP3 is a marker of T cell activation.
-Alternatively, these cells could play an immunoregulatory role by reducing inflammatory signals such as TNF-a, a critical tumor factor, thereby indirectly blocking tumor growth and metastasis \citep{Ostrand2010}.
-It may also be possible that these cells limit the activity of myeloid-derived suppressor cells \citep{Gabrilovic2009}.
-Further functional studies are needed clarify these potential scenarios \citep{Liu2015}.
-While this paper has initiated the theoretical justification for POI-SIMEX, more general theory including the consideration of POI-SIMEX for semiparametric survival modeling with the Cox proportional hazard model is part of ongoing work.
-By providing detailed performance metrics, some theoretical results, and comparative analysis with real data, we provide an approach for improving the analysis of TMA-based studies of biomarkers, immunology and cancer survival.
-Companion R code for POI-SIMEX is available on GitHub (\url{https://github.com/Aijunyan/POI-SIMEX}). \begin{acknowledgement} We thank the patients who contributed tumor samples and clinical data to the COEUR cohort.
+\begin{acknowledgement} We thank the patients who contributed tumor samples and clinical data to the COEUR cohort.
 Nathoo acknowledges funding from CIHR (PJT$-186124$) and the Terry Fox Research Institute (TFRI$1136-03$).
 Nathoo and Lesperance acknowledge funding from NSERC (RGPIN$-04044-2020$, RGPIN$-07079-2020$) through the Discovery Grants Program.
 Yang acknowledges funding from the University of Victoria and the Pacific Leaders Scholarship Program.
 Nelson acknowledges the BC Cancer Foundation, CIHR (PJT$-427647$), and Terry Fox Research Institute (TFRI$1060$)for funding.
 Lum acknowledges funding from CIHR (PJT$-192015$), Terry Fox Research Institute, and Lotte \& John Hecht Memorial Foundation (TFRI$1125$).

 \end{acknowledgement} {\bf{Conflict of Interest}}

 {\it{The authors have declared no conflict of interest.}}